Clifford Irving: Film

 In July 2005, filming began in Puerto Rico and New York on The Hoax, starring Richard Gere as Irving, Alfred Molina as Suskind, and Marcia Gay Harden as Edith.
 On March 6, 2007, Hyperion reissued Clifford Irving's The Hoax in a movie tie-in edition.
 The film, directed by Swedish filmmaker Lasse Hallström, opened on April 6, 2007, with a DVD release following on October 16.
 The majority of reviews were favorable.

 Irving characterized the film as a clichéd distortion of the story and "a hoax about a hoax".
 He described the film's portrayals of Suskind, Edith Irving and himself as "absurd even more than inaccurate".
 He noted that the film was not true to his account, adding events that had not taken place.
 As the author of the source book, Irving is credited as a writer for the film, but he had himself removed from credit as technical adviser.

 In spring 2012, the movie rights to Irving's nonfiction book, Fake!, were optioned by Steve Golin and Anonymous Content LLP.
 Irving was commissioned to write a screenplay for the movie.
 In 2015, Anonymous Content's option for the book's dramatic rights expired.

-Later life
+Later life and death

 In 2012 Irving formatted and placed 12 of his books, including one unpublished novel, for sale on Kindle and Nook.
 In 2014 he added six books to the total, including his prison journal.
 Sales were brisk.
 Irving was open about it, and offered the text of the hoax autobiography for sale in book form.
-In May 2014 Irving launched his official website, cliffordirving.com.